riadekram410/Mission-Dash-Protocol/README.md

 •⁠  ⁠Combo Scoring: Bonus XP for killing enemies consecutively without missing.

-•⁠  ⁠Unlockable Characters:
-         -Multiple agents can be unlocked using XP.
-         -Each has a unique XP threshold and aesthetic.
-         -Character-specific scorecards track high scores and kills.

-•⁠  ⁠Skins & Suits: Players can unlock custom suits based on score, XP, and level completion.
 •⁠  ⁠Dynamic Backgrounds: Level environments visually evolve with story progression.
 •⁠  ⁠Boss Fights: Optional final-level boss battle representing NOVA’s last defense.
 •⁠  ⁠Randomized Waves: Enemies and traps appear in randomized patterns for replayability.